×

 Table 1 - Examples of conflicts of interest

-A RACGP Policy Officer also works part-time at a University.
-In collaboration with University colleagues the Policy Officer undertakes research where they will be interviewing supervisors of international medical graduates in the Fellowship Support Program.
-There is a reasonable concern that interviewees may perceive that the Policy Officer is conducting the research on behalf of RACGP.
+You are an RACGP Policy Officer also works part-time at a University.
+In your work at the University you undertake research where you will be interviewing supervisors of international medical graduates in the Fellowship Support Program.
+There is a reasonable concern that interviewees may perceive that you are conducting the research on behalf of RACGP.
+Management includes: Actively clarifying that you are not undertaking the research on behalf of RACGP and taking all reasonable steps to ensure this is clear.
+Record your work and role at the university in the register.

-A RACGP senior manager works in the Education business unit.
-The spouse of the RACGP senior manager runs a business “Awesome MED Training” creating medical education content for CPD.
+You are an RACGP Senior Manager works in the Education business unit.
+Your spouse runs a business “Awesome MED Training” creating medical education content for CPD.
 RACGP contracts Awesome MED Training as a CPD provider.
 This situation could give rise to both an actual or perceived conflict of interest and must be disclosed and managed.
+Management includes: Ensuring that your manager is aware of the relationship, ensuring that you are not involved in procurement or oversight of the contract.
+Recording this in the register.

 4.Management of conflicts of interest

 There are a range of options to manage conflicts of interest.
 Often a combination of strategies will be required.
-Recording the disclosure of a conflict of interest in a register is an important first step, however this does not necessarily resolve the conflict.
-Management of any potential conflict should seek to minimise its effects and be consistent with the best interests of the RACGP.
+Discussing the conflict with colleagues, managers or chairperson and recording the disclosure of a conflict of interest in a register is an important step, however this does not necessarily resolve the conflict.
+Management of any potential conflict should minimise its effects in the best interests of the RACGP.
 It may be necessary to assess the situation and determine whether one or more of the following strategies is also required: remove, restrict, recruit and relinquish or resign (see in Table 2).
+As a membership organisation your interest must be more than other members or even a sub-group o members.

 In some cases, multiple options can be combined depending on the circumstances.
 Where the conflict affects the CEO, the Chair of the Board will assess and approve the manner in which the conflict is to be managed.